humdrum-tools/humdrum-documentation/tool/mint/index.md

 Options are specified in the command line.

 By default, <span class="tool">mint</span> distinguishes ascending and descending intervals by prepending a plus or minus sign.
-If the **-a** option is invoked, then only unsigned (absolute) intervals are output.
+If the <span class="option">a</span> option is invoked, then only unsigned (absolute) intervals are output.

 The \"skip\" function takes precedence over the \"break\" function, so